SankhaMitra/MSc_Thesis_Codes/readme.txt

 Please feel free to replicate them.

-The codes are shared in 2 folders - Results_Replication_R and Results_Replication_Stata
+The codes are shared in 3 folders - Results_Replication_R, Results_Replication_Stata, Python_Regression_Results

 Note that codes for all the results are not available in both formats.
 All the results (regression results and figures 1-6) can be generated using STATA.
-Codes for generating the regression results and figures 1 and 2, are available in R (R-markdown)
+Codes for generating the regression results and figures 1 and 2, are available in R (R-markdown) Codes for generating the regression results are available in Python

 Note that all the results in my thesis are preliminary.
 Therefore, they are not to be cited.

-Currently, I am trying to create a python version of the codes for replicating the regression results.
-On completion of the task, Python codes would be made available on this repository.

 Thank You